lockss/lockss.github.io/developers/plugin/plugin-concepts.md

 *   **Redirect to login URL pattern**: determines whether an HTTP redirect returned by the site is actually a redirect to a login page.
 *   **Login page checker**: determines if a URL fetched successfully (HTTP 200) is in fact a login page or some other undesirable substitute for the intended content.
-*   **Content validators**: pieces of code that determine if certain URLs pass a validation test, most often a media type check or format validation test.
+*   **Content validator**: code that determines if certain URLs pass a validation test, most often a media type check or format validation test.
 *   **Substance patterns**: pattern rules to check that at least one URL processed during the crawl of an AU is substantive (non-trivial), for example to verify that at least one substantive object was processed rather than just tables of contents.

-## Content Filters
+## Hash Filters

-Many plugins designed to harvest and preserve Web-native content need to go to some lengths to enable the nodes in a LOCKSS network preserving the same AU to compare the URLs they have apples to apples.
+Many plugins designed to harvest and preserve Web-native content need to go to some lengths to enable comparison of (hashes of) content between the nodes in a LOCKSS network.
 This is because fetching a given URL is likely to result in non-identical results from node to node, or from fetch to fetch on the same node, due to a raft of causes:

 *   Advertising banners.
 *   Personalization: "You are logged in as...", "Downloaded by..."